JFT ReadAPI Overview

 The fields mean:

-registered: The time when a submitted event was processed by JFT.read: The time when the event was retrieved for the first time (or null if unread).journaled: The time when an journaling acknowledgement was submitted for the event (or null if not ack'ed)failed: To be defined
+registered: The time when a submitted event was processed by JFT.read: The time when the event was retrieved for the first time (or null if unread).journalingAcknowledged: The time when an journaling acknowledgement was submitted for the event (or null if not ack'ed)failed: To be defined

 Required claim